tazmandevil/address.tcl/README.txt

 and having a file under their maiden name is still useful), but sometimes it just means extra files and possible confusion.

-But, hey, what do you want?
-I wasted about 4 hours so far, one afternoon, snowed in, to whip up this very, very simple, but useful little program, and I'm giving it away for Free (as in price = $0.00 AND as in Freedom), so, you can't really complain...

 Hack it up, make it better, have a go, if you think it needs improvement.
 It's GPL code.

-I wrote it, because the little bash script program I wrote to manage my addresses on i my Debian box won't work on a Windows box (http://tonyb.us/myaddy ), and I needed something very quick, simple, light, to manage some basic address information, and didn't want to use the address book of a mail client or some other unwieldy nonsense, nor have I the skill to make something of this nature in perl, or something, that would work in the CLI like my bash script thingy, and, besides, the Windows cmd.exe is about as useless as bicycle with a square wheels.